What are KPIs driving business growth in your company? The professional services market is back—and more competitive than ever.

 - Profits are up: A host of incremental enhancements added up to strong profit improvement in 2014.
 Profit was up in all vertical markets and all geographies.
 Embedded service organizations delivered exceptionally strong performance with net contribution margin increasing from 15.4% in 2013 to 19% in 2014.

-5 KPIs that Matter for Professional Services
+5 KPIs Driving Business Growth for Professional Services

 SPI has spent the past several years benchmarking PSO operational performance or “maturity” to determine the characteristics and appropriate behaviors for PSOs based on their organizational lifecycle stage.
 In its research, SPI drilled deep to determine trends in the 200 key performance indicators (KPIs) demonstrating overall performance improvements as PSOs matured by aligning people, processes and systems.